 Robert Kenney, Ph.D., is president of a training firm based in Lynchburg, Va.
 Bob delivers workshops through numerous centers for continuing and executive education at major universities such as Duke University, and the Universities of Virginia, North Carolina, and Pittsburgh.

 Diane Kenty Esq., is director of the court ADR program for the Maine trial courts, where she administers and serves on all statewide ADR rosters.
 She has mediated hundreds of cases over the last 15 years in a wide range of disputes, including commercial, family and divorce, small claims and community conflicts.
 Diane speaks and writes about mediation frequently and teaches the ADR survey course as adjunct faculty at Maine Law School.
 Formerly an attorney in private practice in Boston, she has volunteered as a consultant on mediation to the courts of Jordan and Odessa, Ukraine.

 Susan Knapp, Ph.
-D., has over twenty-five years of experience as a manager and trainer and has been a consultant to Fortune 500 companies, universities, government agencies, hospitals and the United States Air Force.
-She received her Six Sigma Black Belt training through Acuity and the Ohio State University.
+D., has over 25 years of experience as a manager and trainer and has been a consultant to Fortune 500 companies, universities, government agencies, hospitals and the United States Air Force.
+She has SPHR certification and received her Six Sigma Black Belt training through Acuity and the Ohio State University.